manvisinha/Avalanche-Subnet/README.md

 ### ERC20

-The ERC20 contract defines the standard interface for an ERC-20 token.
-It includes functions for transferring tokens, approving spending, and handling minting and burning.
-Additionally, the contract supports the `totalSupply`, `balanceOf`, and `allowance` queries.
+The ERC20 token handles actions like sending tokens, giving permission for spending, and managing the creation and removal of tokens.
+Additionally, it provides information about the total supply, individual balances, and allowed transactions.

 #### Functions

 - `transfer`: Transfer tokens from the sender to a recipient.
 - `approve`: Approve another address to spend tokens on behalf of the sender.
 - `transferFrom`: Transfer tokens from one address to another using the approved spender.
-- `mint`: Mint new tokens, increasing the total supply.
+- `mint`: Make new tokens, adding to the total amount available.
-- `burn`: Burn tokens, decreasing the total supply.
+- `burn`: Remove tokens from circulation, reducing the total amount available.

 ### IERC20 Interface

-The IERC20 interface declares the external functions and events required by the ERC-20 standard.
-It is implemented by the ERC20 contract.
+The IERC20 Interface lists the actions and events required for the ERC-20 standard.
+The ERC20 contract follows and carries out these guidelines.

 ### Vault

-The Vault contract facilitates the secure deposit and withdrawal of tokens.
-Users can deposit tokens into the Vault, receiving shares in return.
-These shares can be later redeemed for the deposited tokens.
+The Vault contract simplifies the safe deposit and withdrawal of tokens.
+Users deposit tokens into the Vault, getting shares in exchange.
+Later, these shares can be traded back for the initially deposited tokens.

 #### Functions